Glaucio24/RecipeAI/README.md

 -C# / .NET 8: Backend development and API integration.

-AI Framework OpenAI API for recipe generation.
+-AI Framework OpenAI API for recipe generation.

-Bootstrap: For responsive design and styling.
+-Bootstrap: For responsive design and styling.